jmaslak/Raku-App-Task/README.md

     task.pl6 list <max-items>
     task.pl6 --show-immature list
     task.pl6 --show-immature list <max-items>
+    task.pl6 --all list

 Display a list of active tasks.
 Normally, only non-immature tasks are shown.
-If the `--show-immature` option is provided, immature tasks are also shown.
+If the `--show-immature` or the `--all` option is provided, immature tasks are also shown.
+The `--all` option additional shows all tasks that have a frequency that would normally prevent them from being shown today (see the section on `set-frequency` for more information.

 Optionally, an integer specifying the maximum number of items to display can be provided.